Trump Loses Bid To Shield Financial Records From Grand Jury

 In a separate decision, the court declined to compel Trump to comply with subpoenas from committees of the Democratic-controlled House of Representatives, instead ruling that lower courts—which had ruled against the president—had failed to take “adequate account of the significant separation of powers concerns implicated by congressional subpoenas for the President’s information.”

-That returns the case of the Congressional subpoena to lower courts, with no clear prospect for how or when it might ultimately be resolved.
+That returns the case of the Congressional subpoena to the lower courts, with no clear prospect for how or when it might ultimately be resolved.
 In any case, it is unlikely Trump will have to comply with the Congressional demands before the election in November.

 The upshot of the two cases is that Trump’s financial records will remain confidential for now and out of reach of House Democrats and the media, a short-term victory for the president.